ToryDeng/scRNA-FeatureSelection/README.md

 - *'PBMC20'*: 20% of the complete PBMC dataset
 - *'PBMC10'*: 10% of the complete PBMC dataset
 - *'PBMC5'*: 5% of the complete PBMC dataset

+### Notes
+1. You can choose which type of data the methods will be implemented on by specifying the parameter *'data_type'*: 'raw' means raw data, 'norm' means normalized data.
+2. Parameter *'methods'* must be a list.
+If *'methods'* contains 'scGeneFit' and dataset is PBMC, then all the methods will only run on PBMC5.
+This is because the scGeneFit written by Python is very slow and occupies much system resource when the number of cells is more than 3000.